 Fall Foliage

-If you’ve ever traveled through the Mountain State during the fall, you know that West Virginia State Parks offer some of the most beautiful autumn views in the country.
+If you’ve ever traveled through the Mountain State during the fall, you know that West Virginia State Parks and Forests offer some of the most beautiful autumn views in the country.
 Here are some of our favorite fall photo hot spots to help you appreciate the beauty of our parks and forests and plan a fall trip.

 Scenic Overlooks